unsw-restech/unsw-restech.github.io/docs/help_support/faq.md

 job scheduler and your jobs may be deleted without warning.
 This is an editorial decision by management.

 #### What is the maximum number of CPUs I can use in parallel?
 As many as your account and queue will allow you.
 But there are trade-offs - if you ask for 150 CPUs (~5 full servers) you might be waiting more than a couple of months for your job to run.
+If your job is using multiple CPU cores amnd is still finishing in well under 12 hours you may wish to reduce the number of CPU cores meaning that your job will have more places to run (as long as it is still not requesting more than 12 hours).

 If you are regularly wanting to run large parallel jobs (over 32 cores per job) on Katana you should consider [seeking support](./index) so that we are aware of your jobs.
 We may be able to provide you additional assistance on resource usage for parallel jobs.

 #### Why does my SSH connection periodically disconnect?
 With all networks there is a limit to how long a connection between two computers will stay open if no data is travelling between them.
-Look to set your ServerAliveInterval or Keep Alive interval to 60 in your secure shell software (putty, ssh).
+If you set your ServerAliveInterval or Keep Alive interval to 60 in your secure shell software (putty, ssh) then the connection will not be closed without warning.

 #### Can I change the job script after it has been submitted?
 Yes you increase the resource values for jobs that are still queued, but even then you are constrained by the limits of the particular queue